gbdev/pandocs/content/Video_Display.md

 etc.
 ```

-For each line, the first byte defines the least significant bit of the
+For each line, the first byte specifies the least significant bit of the
-color ID of each pixel, and the second byte defines the upper bits
+color ID of each pixel, and the second byte specifies the most significant bit.
-of the color IDs.
-In either case, bit 7 is the leftmost pixel, and
+In both bytes, bit 7 represents the leftmost pixel, and
 bit 0 the rightmost.
 For example: let's say you have \$57 \$36 (in
 this order in memory), which in binary are %01010111 and %00110110.
 To obtain the color ID for the leftmost pixel,